Welcome to the StoryBirdie Blog

 Introducing the StoryBirdie blog: practical guides on storyboarding, shot lists, and pre-production workflows for directors and filmmakers.

-ASAayush Shrestha · Screenwriter/Director/Comedian··2 min read
+ASAayush Shrestha · Co-founder, Director··2 min read

 Why This Blog Exists